 Dance/Movement (NMTI-312)

-Students will engage in Ballet and Musical Theatre Styles dance classes, leveled based on the abilities of the cohort.
+Students will engage in Ballet and Musical Theater Styles dance classes.
 Ballet will form the solid foundation of classical dance technique, building the agility and strength to execute the varying styles of dance taught in the MT Styles classes.
-MT Styles classes will cover a variety of eras and choreographers, not only to build the student's ability to absorb different kinds of choreography effectively and accurately but also to develop the student's physical vocabulary and storytelling skills through an understanding of the history of dance and its influence on present-day musical theatre dance trends.
+MT Styles classes will cover a variety of eras and choreographers, not only to build the student's ability to absorb different kinds of choreography effectively and accurately but also to develop the student's physical vocabulary and storytelling skills through an understanding of the history of dance and its influence on present-day musical theater dance trends.